UniMath/agda-unimath/CODINGSTYLE.md

 definitions are clean and focused, and ready for reuse across the library, thereby weaving each contribution into a bigger tapestry.

-At the heart of every successful project lies clarity and readability.
-Our style guide aims to serve as a compass, guiding contributors towards creating code that not only fulfills its purpose but is also easy to comprehend.
-If you stumble upon a guideline that seems to undermine the code's readability, we encourage you to bring it to our attention.
-If you have any questions or need clarification, please don't hesitate to ask.
-We're all here to learn, grow, and contribute to this ambitious project together.
-We are always open to refining our guide and our code to better serve our community.
+Conceptual clarity and readability are the core values of our formalization project.
+This style guide aims to help contributors write code that is both functional and understandable, as well as easily maintainable.
+Please reach out to us if you have any questions or remarks about the `agda-unimath` style, or need any help getting started with your formalization project.
+Our code, and also this guide, are open to refinement to best support our community and the project's goals.

 ## Refactoring conventions

-The `agda-unimath` library is a comprehensive collection of formalized mathematics, spanning a broad range of mathematical fields.
-All fields of mathematics are inherently interlinked, and we leverage this in our formalization process.
+The `agda-unimath` library is a comprehensive collection of formalized mathematics spanning a broad range of subjects.
+All fields of mathematics are inherently interlinked, which we leverage in our formalization process.

-One critical aspect of maintaining such a vast codebase lies in efficient and strategic refactoring of our code into small, reusable entries.
+One critical aspect of maintaining such a large codebase lies in efficient and strategic refactoring of our code into small, reusable entries.
 In line with this approach, we aim to encapsulate every bit of reusable logic or computation into its own independent definition.